WHAT IS MICROBLADING?

 How long does the microblading procedure last?

-This varies from person to person and a color refresh is recommended on average from 12-18 months after your initial microblading procedure
+This varies from person to person and a color refresh is recommended on average from 9-24 months after your initial microblading procedure.
+This all depends on if the perfecting session was completed, skin type (normal to dry or oily), and/or how well instructions were followed during healing.

 How long does it take to do?